Expanding Your Window of Tolerance

-The “window of tolerance,” is a term coined by psychiatrist Dr. Daniel Siegel.
+The “window of tolerance” is a term coined by psychiatrist Dr. Daniel Siegel.
 Your window of tolerance is the amount of stress that you can handle before you become too emotionally dysregulated to be able to practically function.

-When emotionally dysregulated you might spiral up into hyperarousal - feeling angry, anxious, and emotionally out of control.
+When emotionally dysregulated, you might spiral up into hyperarousal - feeling angry, anxious, and emotionally out of control.
 Or, you might spiral down into hypoarousal - becoming spacey, numb, depressed or potentially dissociative.

 If you have a large window of tolerance, you will feel calm, resourced, and better able to handle life's challenges.
 When your window of tolerance is small, you will become anxious or depressed more easily.
 If you have endured a lot of trauma, your window of tolerance could be very small.